Rawa/recycler-swipes/README.md

     }

 Prefer to use AppCompat/MaterialComponents due to some elements such as `TextView` having bugs in older versions and does not always behave correctly with `android:singleLine=true`.

+# Installation

+Add jitpack to your repositories in your project's `build.gradle`

+    allprojects {
+		repositories {
+			...
+			maven { url 'https://jitpack.io' } // Add this line
+		}
+	}

+Add the dependencies to your app's `app/build.gradle`

+    // Get version from releases
+    implementation 'com.github.rawa.recycler-swipes:recyclerswipes:x.y.z'

+    // And if you want RxBinding support implementation 'com.github.rawa.recycler-swipes:recyclerswipes-rxbinding:x.y.z'